Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 4. Append the checksum to the `version+PubKeyHash` combination.
 5. Encode the `version+PubKeyHash+checksum` combination with Base58.

-As a result you'll get a **real Bitcoin address**, you can even check its balance on [blockchain.info](https://blockchain.info/).
+As a result, you'll get a **real Bitcoin address**, you can even check its balance on [blockchain.info](https://blockchain.info/).
 But I can assure you that the balance is 0 no matter how many times you generate a new address and check its balance.
 This is why choosing proper public-key cryptography algorithm is so crucial: considering private keys are random numbers, the chance of generating the same number must be as low as possible.
 Ideally, it must be as low as "never".

 Also, pay attention that you don't need to connect to a Bitcoin node to get an address.
 The address generation algorithm utilizes a combination of open algorithms that are implemented in many programming languages and libraries.